maldworth/gphoto2pp/EXAMPLES.md

 In order to get widgets, you have to always first use the ``CameraWrapper::getConfig()``.
 This is traversing the camera settings and constructing the N-ary tree of all current settings.
 This is a snapshot of the camera settings.
 If the camera is altered externally (I press the menu button and change a setting on the camera), then I will have to call the ``getConfig`` method again, because now my current one is out of date.

 Most widgets have a name, which is what we use to retrieve the widget ``getChildByName``.
-This 'name' is the value you received from example 5.
-You must make sure its just the 'name'.
-In the below example however, we use ``getChildByLabel``, but you might wonder how we knew that the label was 'ISO speed'.
+This *name* is the value you received from example 5.
+You must make sure its just the *name*.
+In the below example however, we use ``getChildByLabel``, but you might wonder how we knew that the label was *ISO speed*.
 I previously retrieved the widget, and then used ``getLabel`` to find out what the label was.
 Most of the time you will use ``getChildByName``, but I wanted to show you there are other ways to get the same widget.

 When preparing to write to the camera, its always good to have the most recent settings.
 Because what you do is you are writing the ISO to the leaf node, and then writing the whole tree back to the camera.
 So as I mentioned above, if your tree is out of date (maybe some other leaf node has updated), then you are potentially changing another setting on the camera.